iZettle/api-documentation/pusher-api/user-guides/create-subscriptions.md

 > **Note:** One UUID can be used only for one subscription.

 1. Generate a version 1 UUID.
-For example, you can use [UUID Generator](https://www.uuidgenerator.net/version1) to generate a version 1 UUID. <!-- how to treat 3rd party resources at Zettle? -->
+For example, you can generate a version 1 UUID using [UUID Generator](https://www.uuidgenerator.net/version1).

 2. Copy and save the UUID.
 It will be used for creating a subscription.